-5 In 2005 Harvard University instructed Harvard Management Company to divest the University's endowment from holdings in PetroChina Company Limited and Sinopec Corporation.
-For more information see CCSR Statement on PetroChina and CCSR Statement on Sinopec.
+1 In 2005 Harvard University instructed Harvard Management Company to divest the University's endowment from holdings in PetroChina Company Limited and Sinopec Corporation.
+For more information see CCSR Statement on Sinopec.

+PetroChina and CCSR Statement on Sinopec.

-- Given the grave ethical and reputational consequences for entities implicated in the support of genocide, proposals requesting reports on investments, or on policies on business activities in countries with regimes implicated in genocide, or requesting information on the feasibility of instituting such policies, are clearly in shareholder's best interests. - Such reports might usefully serve to inform shareholders of a company's exposure to reputational risk without intruding upon the management of the company. - In addition, these reports may help inform shareholders about the alignment between a company's stated corporate values, its adherence to the principles of any recognized human rights policies it endorses, and its business activities. - Finally, such reporting may help direct management's attention to these issues. - In considering such proxies, we recommend careful attention to each company's current human rights policies, its position on recognized global human rights standards such as the UN Declaration on Human Rights, and its record of performance in regard to issues surrounding activities in regions where human rights abuses exist. - It should be noted that investment banking firms which manage not only their own investments, but clients' holdings as well, may be limited in their ability to address client holdings in companies with ties to problematic regimes. - Proposals which appear to prescribe the policy and procedural steps management might take to address the risk of investing in businesses, or conducting business, in regions with human rights abuses may be viewed as overly intrusive.
+- It should be noted that investment banking firms which manage not only their own investments, but clients' holdings as well, may be limited in their ability to address client holdings in companies with ties to problematic regimes. - Proposals which appear to prescribe the policy and procedural steps management might take to address the risk of investing in businesses, or conducting business, in regions with human rights abuses may be viewed as overly intrusive.
 However, consideration of these more prescriptive proposals might benefit from close attention to the specifics of a company's activities in regions of concern.

-- 1. Vote in support of resolutions requesting that a company report on the feasibility of adopting a policy of not doing business with governments that are complicit in genocide and/or crimes against humanity as defined by the U.S. Department of State or the appropriate international body. - 2.
+- Vote in support of resolutions requesting that a company report on the feasibility of adopting a policy of not doing business with governments that are complicit in genocide and/or crimes against humanity as defined by the U.S. Department of State or the appropriate international body. - 2.
 Vote in support of resolutions requesting that a company perform an analysis and report on how the company's published corporate values align with its policies regarding investments in companies tied to genocide or crimes against humanity. - 3.
-Vote in support of resolutions requesting that a company perform an analysis of and report on how the company's published corporate values align with its policies regarding business arrangements with CNPC6 or PetroChina.
+Vote in support of resolutions requesting that a company perform an analysis of and report on how the company's published corporate values align with its policies regarding business arrangements with CNPC2 or PetroChina.

-6 China National Petroleum Corporation (CNPC) is the parent company of PetroChina.
+2 China National Petroleum Corporation (CNPC) is the parent company of PetroChina.